Research for Behavioral Oncology and Cancer Control

 Purpose and Objectives

-The primary purpose of the NCI-funded R25t Training in Research for Behavioral Oncology and Cancer Control program is to develop and implement a multidisciplinary training program that will provide the didactic and research experiences necessary to enable trainees to establish collaborative postgraduate careers in behavioral oncology/cancer control research.
+The primary purpose of the NCI-funded T32 Interdisciplinary Training in Behavioral Oncology program is to train the next generation of behavioral oncology scientists to conduct interdisciplinary cancer prevention and control research spanning the continuum of prevention, early detection, treatment and survivorship.
 The program will be flexible enough to address the educational needs of individuals from different academic home disciplines, but formalized enough to ensure that participants achieve high levels of content knowledge and acquire intensive research experience by the time they complete their studies.
+Pre-doctoral fellows are allowed a maximum of three years of support and post-doctoral fellows two years of support.
+The T32 Program is only open to United States Citizens or US Permanent Residents.

 - Other didactic experiences